Gas-Tank-Games/GZLnc/README.md

 It's the exact same procedure as GZDoom, follow the instructions on the [wiki](https://zdoom.org/wiki/) in the "Programmer's Corner" section and build for your platform!

-Specifically for LnC, you will need [curl](https://curl.se/download.html) installed on your system.
+Specifically for LnC, if you are building on MacOS, you will need [curl](https://curl.se/download.html) installed on your system.

 # GZDoom Resources
 - https://zdoom.org/ - Home Page